-In addition to seeing some of the most spectacular scenery in the world, while visiting Yosemite you make hike, swim, fish, or rent a raft for a lazy float on the river.
-You can also white-water raft on the Merced River, or take a rock climbing lesson.
+In addition to seeing some of the most spectacular scenery in the world, while visiting Yosemite you make hike, swim, fish, or rent a raft for a lazy float on the Merced River.
+You can also white-water raft on the Merced River in the Merced River Canyon,, or take a rock climbing lesson.
 Mariposa is the southern end of the Sierra Gold Country and has a History museum, and the State Mineral Exhibit.
 Historic downtown Mariposa offers shopping, restaurants, and wine tasting.

+Our cottage is on an 80 area property.
+The cottage, our home, the caretaker cottage, and the vineyard are on a 14 acre parcel that is fenced in with a seven foot deer fence.
 We live on a paved County road 1/4 mile off Highway 140, the all weather entrance into the Park.
 When you leave our cottage to go to Yosemite, this highway takes you through the Merced River Canyon; where, depending on the season, you will see white water rafters, raging waters, beautiful fields of wild flowers, or lovely fall color.
 Yosemite's beauty can be seen in the towering granite cliffs, the spectacular waterfalls, the giant Sequoia and Ponderosa, and fields of wild flowers, or it can be a winter wonderland.
 When you visit the Valley, you may want to use the free shuttle buses to see all of the Valley sights.
 You can get off to walk to the base of Yosemite or Bridal Veil Falls, or perhaps to hike up to Vernal and Nevada Falls.